 The proposed success criteria will make a great impact on a more accessible Web, however further refinement and clarity in the language used to describe the proposed criteria is required to help web content producers create accessible content and avoid any lawsuits due to a misinterpretation of the guidelines.
 When it comes to matters that can be considered discriminatory, language matters.

 The “Silver Task Force(this will open in a new window)” from the AGWG is also working on a major restructuring of the accessibility guidelines, with its first release currently targeted for November 2022.
 These will become WCAG 3.0 which will reflect the anticipated broader scope beyond web content, making content and functionality accessible to people with disabilities, including the roles of content authoring, user agent support, and authoring tool support.
-These guidelines will provide a basis for continued evolution of accessibility standards.
+These guidelines will provide a basis for the continued evolution of accessibility standards.

 With each iteration of WCAG, the important work of the Accessibility Guidelines Working Group continues to support making web content and technologies more accessible and improving the experience of using the Web for people with disabilities.
 This continuous raising of the digital inclusivity bar has helped organisations create accessible and usable content and meet the needs of their users.